Online metric algorithms with untrusted predictions: Introduction

-Using the prediction setup proposed in this paper, we can design robust and consistent algorithms for any MTS.
+We propose a prediction setup based on {\em action predictions} where, at each time step, the predictor tries to predict the action that an offline algorithm would have taken.
+We can view these predictions as recommendations of what our algorithm should do.
+We show that using this prediction setup, we can achieve consistency, smoothness, and robustness for any MTS.
 For the (unweighted) caching problem, we develop an algorithm that obtains a better dependency on the prediction error than our general result, and whose performance in empirical tests is either better or comparable to the algorithms by \citet{LykourisV18} and \citet{Rohatgi20}.
 This demonstrates the flexibility of our setup.
-We would like to stress that specifically for the caching problem, the predictions in our setup can be obtained by simply converting the predictions used by \citet{LykourisV18} and \citet{Rohatgi20}, a feature that we use in order to compare our results to those previous algorithms.
+We would like to stress that specifically for the caching problem, the action predictions can be obtained by simply converting the reoccurrence time predictions used in \citep{LykourisV18,Rohatgi20,AlexWei20}, a feature that we use in order to compare our results to those previous algorithms.
 Nevertheless our prediction setup is applicable to the much broader context of MTS.
 We demonstrate this and suggest practicability of our algorithms also for MTS other than caching by providing experimental results for the {\em ice cream} problem~\citep{chrobak98}, a simple example of an MTS.
 Finally, we extend our theoretical result beyond MTS to {\em online matching on the line}.

-\paragraph{Prediction Setup for MTS.} At each time $t$, the predictor produces a prediction $p_t$ of the state where the algorithm should be at time $t$.
+\paragraph{Action Predictions for MTS.} At each time $t$, the predictor proposes an {\em action}, i.e., a state $p_t$ in the metric space $M$.
 We define the \emph{prediction error} with respect to some offline algorithm \off as

 where $o_t$ denotes the state of \off at time $t$ and $T$ denotes the length of the input sequence.